Optimize · v1.0 NEW VERTICAL

 Submit a route problem.

-Post a standard cuOpt JSON — TSP, capacitated VRP, pickup-and-delivery, or generic MIP/LP.
-We sign the request payload before it leaves your environment so the inputs are pinned forever.
+Post a standard cuOpt JSON: TSP, capacitated VRP, pickup-and-delivery, or generic MIP/LP.
+We sign the request payload before it leaves your environment, so the inputs are locked in forever.

 POST /api/logistics/solve · cuOpt v25.02 schema